Shadowman39/official-lift-guide/_pages/about.md

 ---
 title: About
-author: Tao He
+author: Shadowman39
-date: 2022-02-04
+date: 2024-02-23
 category: Jekyll
 layout: post
 ---

-This is an about page.
+This site is in development for now.